 Environmental health specialists, professionals and students who plan to broaden their understanding of the role environmental health in disaster and humanitarian settings.
 Participants can be from the local, provisional, state, federal, international and private sectors.

-The course is also relevant for other health and disaster professionals who require further knowledge of the role environmental health has in disaster management and humanitarian planning and response.
+The course is also relevant for health and disaster professionals who require further knowledge of environmental health in disaster management and humanitarian planning and response.

 Course Duration

 4-days

 Course Cost